 Well, it certainly is magical what can unfold when you bring together a team of experts and put them in a brainstorming session.
 Their minds sync and they build a bond that can easily take over any problem.
 But is that all?
 Is that the only reason why companies have been developing their products in-house?

 Certainly not!
 There are so many other pros of in-house development.
 Have a look.

 Full Control Over Project: Your project is your brainchild and you would want to control how it grows.
 That’s what in-house development offers.
 It offers full control.
 Many companies have shared their experience of losing control over the project in outsourcing.
-With in-house, you can have direct control over each person involved, steps they take, and make sure things go as planned.
+With in-house, you can have direct control over each person involved, the steps they take and make sure things go as planned.